NREL/celavi/docs/doc_config.rst

 	circular_pathways:
 		sc_begin:               # Facility type where the supply chain "begins".
 Typically manufacturing or resource extraction.
 		sc_end:                 # List of facility types where the supply chain "ends".
+		sc_in_circ:             # List of inflow circularity facility types that provide secondary material to the supply chain.
+		sc_out_circ:            # List of outflow circularity facility types that take in secondary material for recirculation.
 		learning:               # Dictionary of parameters for industrial learning-by-doing parameters.
-			[facility type]:    # Facility type to which this learning cost model applies. component :     # String; component type(s).
+			[facility type]:    # Facility type to which this learning cost model applies.
+Repeat this block for every facility type with a learning model. component :     # String; component type(s).
 				initial cumul:  # Initial cumulative production for this technology.
-				cumul:          # Leave blank: this value is filled in and updated during simulation. initial cost:   # Processing cost (USD/mass) at the beginning of the model run.
-				revenue:        # Revenue (USD/mass) from this processing step (may be zero). learn rate:     # Rate at which industrial learning-by-doing reduces costs.
+				cumul:          # Leave blank: this value is filled in and updated during simulation. initial cost:   # Processing cost (USD/mass) at the beginning of the model run. learn rate:     # Rate at which industrial learning-by-doing reduces costs.
 Must be negative.
 				steps:          # List of processing steps where this cost model is applied. cost uncertainty:       # Dictionary of probability distribution parameters for cost models.